-I've heard some people say that this phrase stands for covenants, codes, and restrictions in their development.
+For example, I've heard some people say that this phrase stands for covenants, codes, and restrictions in their development.

 The CC&Rs include the rules of operation for the homeowners association.
-A very common provision is that the developer controls a development until 50 percent of the units have been sold, at which time the homeowner association needs to incorporate and elect its own officers.
+A very common provision is that the developer controls a development until 50 percent of the lots or units have been sold, at which time the homeowner association needs to incorporate and elect its own officers.

 Of course, this too could vary; your developer might want more or less control over what happens.